selloween/docker-multi-wordpress/README.md

 ## Environment variables

-Change the enviroment variabels in the .env file to suit your project.
+Change the enviroment variables in the .env file to suit your project.
 See an example below:
 ```
 COMPOSE_PROJECT_NAME=my-awesome-project